-According to a study by researchers at the National Institutes of Health of the United States (NIH) and published in the Journal of Adolescent Health (Journal of Adolescent Health in free translation from English)More than two-thirds of young adults with HIV would present asymptomatic cognitive deterioration that, while not interfering with the daily activities, could affect several cognitive domains such as memory or motor skills.
-The risk of developing such complications would be reduced while maintaining good control of infection and to avoid heavy drinking.
+According to a study by researchers at the National Institutes of Health of the United States (NIH) and published in the Journal of Adolescent Health (Journal of Adolescent Health in free translation from English), more than two thirds of young adults with HIV would present asymptomatic cognitive impairment that, although not interfering with daily activities, could affect several cognitive areas such as memory or motor capacity.
+The risk of developing such complications would be reduced by maintaining good infection control and avoiding high alcohol consumption.

 To clarify this point, the researchers counted on the participation of 200 young adults with HIV, aged between 18 and 24 years.
 The participants were not undergoing treatment antiretroviral and had been diagnosed with the infection during the two years prior to their inclusion in the trial.